Worship for believers, seekers, and doubters

 Our music spans many traditions—from European classical music to gospel to contemporary.
-In addition to our Chancel Choir and organ, we have a women’s choir (Veriditas), a children’s choir, a stringed orchestra (Joyful Noise Players), a drumming group (Sacred Groove), a hand bell choir, recorder ensemble and frequent guest musicians.
-Learn more about our music program here.
+In addition to our Chancel Choir and organ, we will hear periodically from our children’s choir, our orchestra (Joyful Noise Players), hand bell choir, recorder ensemble and frequent guest musicians.
 Learn more about our music program here.

 Arts and Worship

 We believe that engaging all our senses can bring us closer to God.
 We worship with our eyes and ears and voices.
 We incorporate the arts into worship as much as possible.
 We seek to nurture inter-generational, community, and liturgical engagement through visual arts (banners, sculptures, stoles and other fabric arts), music and dance.
-A Creativity Council for the Liturgical Arts envisions ways to enliven worship with the arts, and welcomes your participation.
-Lean more about our Liturgical Arts Program.
+The Creativity Council for the Liturgical Arts envisions ways to enliven worship with the arts, are always interested in new members, and welcome your participation.
+Learn more about our Liturgical Arts Program here.